The Grapevine

 The latest render of the redeveloped Hamer Hall.

 We can’t halt progress forever, but it seems a tragedy to me that we care so little about mid- to late- 20th century interior design.
-The National Gallery of Victoria had it’s interior destroyed, now it seems to be Hamer Hall’s turn.
+The National Gallery of Victoria had its interior destroyed, now it seems to be Hamer Hall’s turn.
 I wonder what we’ll have left from this period, if even John Truscott’s work is not considered significant enough to preserve?

 Some pictures, for posterity:

-8 Responses to “Hamer Hall: Before the Facelift”
+22 responses to “Hamer Hall: Before the Facelift”

 I had no idea this was going to happen.
 I thought it was mostly exterior works and opening it up to the riverbank.
 Truly sad.
 I love the interior and after all the fuss about the absent chandelier in the past that seemed to go on forever, I can’t believe it will disappear permanently.